chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

 + Required tags to be added (This is work as a filter while fetching metrics on the data dog console)

 **Running the above steps will ensure**
-+ Agent getting installed in each of the nodes (Bastion Machine and All Instances - Chef Server, Automate, Postgress, ElasticSearch nodes)
++ Agent getting installed in each of the nodes (Bastion Machine and All Instances - Chef Server, Automate, Postgres, ElasticSearch nodes)
 + **In the case of Automate HA with managed services, we need to run datadog agent only on Bastion, Automate, Chef Server.
 **
 + **These steps will install the datadog agent in each instance, with the required configuration, and restart the agent.**